proteanplanet/Ridgepack/library/README.md

 ### morphology

 A library of sea ice ridging functions used to calculate statistics of ridges in the pack.
-Functions in this library are applicable to interpreting measurements of sea ice topography from underneath and above sea ice.
-However, the main purpose of this library is to act as a testbed for a new variational ridging method being implemented in RASM. 'help morphology' from within this library directory in MATLAB will reveal the functions available.
+Functions in this library may be used to interpret measurements of sea ice topography from underneath and above sea ice.
+However, the main purpose of this library is to act as a testbed for a new variational ridging method being implemented in RASM.
+Documentation is accessible through the 'help morphology' command from within this library directory in MATLAB.
 A description of the science underwriting this morphology library is in a paper under review:

 Roberts, A.F., E.C.
 Hunke, S.M.
 Kamal, W.H.
 Lipscomb, C. Horvat, W. Maslowski (2018),
 Variational Method for Sea Ice Ridging in Earth System Models, Part I: Theory, *submitted to J. Adv.
 Model Earth Sy.*.